shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-seedtag-inventory.md

 > [Buying Native Inventory](buying-native-inventory.md) provides instructions for a a global approach in which you reach all sellers simultaneously with a single line
 > item or campaign.
 Scaling is the approach we recommend over the seller-specific settings shown here.

-[Seedtag](https://www.seedtag.com/) inventory is available programmatically through Xandr.
+[Seedtag](https://www.seedtag.com/) inventory is available programmatically through Microsoft Advertising.
 Seedtag is the European leader in In-Image advertising and manages more than 1B impressions across the globe.
 We work with top Publishers and our responsive ad format will allow you to boost your metrics.
 Seedtag's average Viewability rate is above 90% and our CTR are 5 time higher than traditional display.

 Seedtag has office and exclusive agreements with Publishers in the below countries: